top of page

 Places to visit nearby

 A centre for environmental education and wildlife rehabilitation, Salmonier is home to over a dozen species of wildlife and a 3-km boardwalk trail winding through woods and wetlands.
-Open June to October. https://www.gov.nl.ca/ffa/wildlife/snp/ Tel.
-709 229 7888
+Open June to October, tel.
+709 229 7888.

-Oldest fossils on earth accessible only via a tour.
-Book in Advance
+See the oldest fossils on earth, accessible only via a tour.
+Visit their website to book in advance.

 Cape St Mary’s, Cape Shore, 2 hours

-Amazing sea views, can be combined with Saint Vincent’s
+Ecological reserve, seabird colonies and amazing sea views, can be combined with Saint Vincent’s.

 Come see whales from the shore!